| || |

 Our lilies go through extensive trials not only on our own farm, but in a few select customers gardens as well.
 They are tested for fading in the hot eastern California sun, for winter tolerance in Wisconsin, and for hot, humid, Louisiana weather not to mention for fungus resistance here in our cold and damp Pacific Northwest.

 The following photos show some of the varieties both in trials and in full propagation.
 Typically from seed to market, 8 to 10 years is common.
-Many of the varieties shown here are in their 2nd or 3rd. scaling with some slated for possible 2010 introduction and others as far off as 2015 to 2018.
 As varieties are name, those names and introduction dates will be noted here.
 Watch your "favorites" as they progress through trials.
 Don't feel bad if you check up on one you have been watching and it is gone.
 It means it was not worthy of your garden.
 Along with these, there are several hundred more recent selections that over the years will be pared down to less than a dozen – the best of the best.
-These 70 plus “In the Works” are the final selections made from virtually thousands of seedlings.
+These 50 plus “In the Works” are the final selections made from virtually thousands of seedlings.
 We hope you enjoy this little glimpse of the future.
 As time permits, more selections will be added.
-Just this past year alone (2008) over 2 gigabytes of digital photos were taken of “potential” winners alone.
+Just this past year alone (2015) over 2 gigabytes of digital photos were taken of “potential” winners alone.
 It can be heartbreaking to have watched a “favorite” for 5 or 6 years to then see it start to decline and end up as food for farm animals, but the feelings of satisfaction when a new “favorite” is finally planted in your garden is great.

 B&D Lilies sends informative emails to customers about once a month.
 To receive our snippets of information called "Timely Tips from our garden", receive an email notice when our newest Catalog is on-line or On-Sale items, plus Flower & Garden Show Info and Coupons, Register here!